Training and safety

 Your kit will be checked before you head off on your trek so it’s important to follow the advice in your essential information pack regarding everything you'll need on the day.

-Marie Curie's UK treks can take place in most weather conditions so you need to be prepared.
-It’s essential you have a decent pair of walking boots that have been worn in on your training walks.
+Marie Curie's UK treks can take place in most weather conditions.
+It’s essential you have a decent pair of walking boots.
 And, this being the UK, a waterproof coat and trousers.

 You also need to make sure you can fit all the kit into your rucksack, and be able to carry it over a long period of time, over difficult terrain, so try to make sure you have all your kit with you in plenty of time for your practice walks.